capsaicinoids/sql_injection_detection/README.md

 ## Getting Started

-To get started, you need to install the required dependencies listed in the `requirements.txt` file.
-You can do this by running the following command:
+To get started, we need to install the required dependencies listed in the `requirements.txt` file.
+We also need to install Wireshark on our machine, for it is required to run the Pyshark package
+We will also need to use machine learning model and vectorizer files located in the inference directory.

-To run the scanner, simply run the following command:
+To install the required dependencies needed to run this script, simply run this command

 `pip install -r requirements.txt`

-We will also need to use machine learning model and vectorizer files in the same directory as the script.

 To sniff, simply run the following command: